splice/quality-take-home/README.md

-# Quality Engineer / SDET Offline Questions and Exercise
+# SDET Offline Questions and Exercise

-Greetings, and welcome to the Splice Quality Engineer Offline Questions and Exercise!
+Greetings, and welcome to the Splice SDET Offline Questions and Exercise!
 The purpose of this repo is to house questions and "take home" exercise, central to our hiring process for this role.

 Details and instructions about each of the activities may be found in each directory's `README.md` files.